Therapist in Athens, Ga. and Online Counseling

-I am committed to helping you either in my office or, as many are now doing, using the internet with telehealth.
+I am committed to helping you either in my office or, as many are now doing, using online counseling.

 Either way, I hope to provide you with meaningful service helping you achieve your goals in therapy and in life.
 I will work with you in a way that builds on your strengths and potential as well as encourage you to take your life to the next level.
 We will enjoy a kind, loving and challenging therapeutic relationship.

 1160 South Milledge Ave.
 Ste 110 Athens, Georgia 30605

 1160 South Milledge Ave.
 Ste 110 Athens, Ga.
 30605

 I attended Young Harris College in the north Georgia mountains in the early '70's.
 It was there that I took my first psychology course though I majored primarily in having fun.
 In 1993, I returned to college after a twenty year break

 graduating two years later with a BS from North Georgia College in Dahlonega.
 During the summer of 1996 I was fortunate to serve an Internship at the Veteran's Administration Hospital in Dublin, Georgia working primarily with those veterans who suffer from Post Traumatic Stress Disorder.